Historical Figures: Mustafa Kemal Atatürk (Biography & Leadership Traits)

 Ataturk successfully shared his religious beliefs, goals, and amendments with his followers.

-For instance, when making decisions about religious reforms, he even had a meeting with some of the most influential spiritual leaders of the time.
-Furthermore, he got them all to agree on national unity regardless of the new establishment’s policies at the Râşid Efendi Manuscript Library.
+For instance, when making decisions about religious reforms, he had a meeting with some of the most influential spiritual leaders of the time at the Râşid Efendi Manuscript Library.

 In case Hoca Rasit needed more persuasion, General Fevzi, who had strong Islamic stands, was referred to him.